flojoy-ai/docs/docs/instruments-database/Function Generators/Keysight-8116A/Keysight-8116A.md

 ---
-title: Connecting to Keysight 8116A by HP in Python
+title: Connecting to Keysight (Agilent) 8116A by HP in Python
-sidebar_label: Keysight 8116A
+sidebar_label: Keysight (Agilent) 8116A
 description: 8116A 50 MHZ PULSE/FUNCTION GENERATOR
 keywords: [function generators, HP, PyMeasure]
 slug: /instruments-database/function-generators/hp/keysight-8116a